open-telemetry/oteps/text/metrics/0113-exemplars.md

 #### HistogramAggregator

-Every bucket in the HistogramAggregator MUST (when enabled) maintain a list of exemplars whose values are within the boundaries of the bucket (for buckets containing a population of one or more).
-Implementations SHOULD attempt to retain at least one exemplar per bucket, with a preference for exemplars with a sampled trace context and exemplars that were recorded later in the time period.
-They SHOULD NOT retain an unbounded number of exemplars.
+The HistogramAggregator MUST (when enabled) maintain a list of exemplars whose values are distributed across all buckets of the histogram (there should be one or more exemplars in every bucket that has a population of at least one sample-able measurement).
+Implementations SHOULD NOT retain an unbounded number of exemplars.

 #### Sketch

 A Sketch aggregation SHOULD maintain a list of exemplars whose values are spaced out across the distribution.
 There is no specific number of exemplars that should be retained (although the amount SHOULD NOT be unbounded), but the implementation SHOULD pick exemplars that represent as much of the distribution as possible.
-Preference SHOULD be given to exemplars with a sampled trace context.
 (Specific details not defined, see open questions.)

 #### Last-Value